Cisco Systems to lay off more than 4,000 workers in latest sign of tighter times in tech

 Since the end of 2022, the tech-driven Nasdaq composite index has soared by about 50% in a rally that has put it back within reach of its all-time high hit in 2021 when pandemic-driven lockdowns shifted more of the economy to online services.

 But Cisco’s stock price has gained just 6% during the same period, a factor that might have played into management’s decision to make even deeper payroll cuts than some of the company’s tech brethren.
-And most of that paltry gain now appears poised to evaporate, with Cisco's shares shedding more than 5% in Wednesday's extended trading after its latest quarterly numbers and lackluster forecast came out.
+And most of that paltry gain now appears poised to evaporate, with Cisco's shares shedding nearly 6% in Wednesday's extended trading after its latest quarterly numbers and lackluster forecast came out.

+Despite the waves of layoffs washing over the tech industry, the U.S. economy has continued to add jobs at a robust rate that has kept the country's unemployment rate at 3.7%, just above a half-century low.

 Like its peers, Cisco is also sharpening its focus on areas of tech most likely to produce future growth — an adjustment prompting many tech companies to eliminate positions in some departments, while creating more jobs in the still-nascent field of artificial intelligence, or AI, which is becoming knowledgeable enough to begin tackling tasks that traditionally required a human brain.